 University of South Carolina

 Applicants must also submit a single pdf file as an email attachment to firstname.lastname@example.org.
-This file must include a letter of application, a CV that includes a list of courses taught and names and contact information of three professional references, a teaching statement, a research statement, sample scholarly publication, and 10 images of personal creative work and 10 of students’ work.
+This file must include a letter of application, a CV that includes a list of courses taught and names and contact information of three professional references, a teaching statement, and a research statement.
+Supporting materials could include a writing sample (an article or chapter), and up to 10 images/files of the candidate’s creative work and up to 10 of student work.
 The total size limit for this this file is 25MB.
-Please save file as lastname_firstname_ARTEsearch.pdf
+Please save file as lastname_firstname_artedsearch.pdf.

 The University of South Carolina is an affirmative action, equal opportunity employer.
 Minorities and women are encouraged to apply.
 The University of South Carolina does not discriminate in educational or employment opportunities or decisions for qualified persons on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, or veteran status.